OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 <td>
 Just to insist: A <i>channel</i> is an NMEA data provider.
 This means that it produces (pure) NMEA Sentences!!
 This is <i>pure</i> NMEA.
 Nothing fancy like a JSON Object or whatever object representing the same data in another format.
-NMEA is already a well known and well defined format.
+NMEA is already a well known and defined format.
 </td>
 </tr>
 </table>